Pass

 7/10 GreatSchools rating (typical)

-School attendance boundaries can change — always verify the current assignment for any specific address.
+School attendance boundaries can change, so always verify the current assignment for any specific address.

 Where to eat, drink, and play in Cherry Valley

-Cherry Valley itself has limited commercial dining — most residents drive into Beaumont, Yucaipa, or nearby Oak Glen for restaurants.
+Cherry Valley itself has limited commercial dining; most residents drive into Beaumont, Yucaipa, or nearby Oak Glen for restaurants.
 The Edward-Dean Museum hosts seasonal events, and the equestrian community supports occasional gatherings at boarding facilities.

 Antonious Pizza